-Graduates of the program are eligible to take any of the two national certification/registration examinations currently offered.
-These examinations are given by the Nuclear Medicine Certification Board (NMTCB) and the American Registry of Radiologic Technologists (ARRT).
+Graduates may be eligible to apply for certification/registration examinations given by the Nuclear Medicine Technology Certification Board and/or the American Registry of Radiologic Technologists

 CCC&TI offers the following educational programs in this area: